Cheating in bridge: Playing with Max Reithoffer, 1957: Accusation and end of partnership

 In 1957, Austrian pair Karl Schneider and Max Reithoffer were found by the Swiss team member Jaime Ortiz-Patiño to hold their cards in peculiar positions.
 Ortiz-Patiño made notes of their activities and later deduced that the pair were exchanging information about the number of aces they held.
 Ortiz-Patiño recruited Alan Truscott as an additional witness to the code being used so as to corroborate his findings.
 Reithoffer was the President of the Austrian Federation hosting the tournament and Truscott much later recounted that in order to avoid embarrassment, the accusation was discreetly presented without a formal inquiry and no public finding of guilt; the pair agreed never to play again, except for a minor event in London for which they were already entered.

 Victor Mollo alluded to the 1957 incident in his 1958 book, Bridge Psychology, but without acknowledging that there was no public finding of guilt.
 He and his publisher were sued by Schneider and Reithoffer but settled out-of-court.
 While no official reasons were disclosed, it was later speculated by Truscott that although evidential testimony by him was available, the publisher and insurance company "wanted a cheap way out".

 Adam Meredith, 1950s: Refusal to play

-Adam Meredith was a fearlessly honest British bridge professional who played rubber bridge for stakes and tournament bridge as a member of the British international team.
+Adam Meredith was a British bridge professional known for his honesty.
+He played rubber bridge for stakes and tournament bridge as a member of the British international team.
 In his 1968 book The Bridge Immortals, Victor Mollo wrote:

 Some years ago, Adam Meredith created a precedent by declining to play for Britain at an international tournament, because he was convinced that two of the participants from the Continent were cheats.
 Other players, British and Continental, thought as he did and applauded him for his stand, but all played—except Meredith.